Severson-Group/eMach/docs/source/maintainer.rst

 1. Update code via topic branches which are based on ``develop`` and merge updates into ``develop``
 2. Ensure development has stablized on the ``develop`` branch
 3. Ensure thorough testing of the latest ``develop`` branch code
+4. Review the issues scheduled for this release on the `eMach Release Planner <https://github.com/orgs/Severson-Group/projects/26/views/1>`_.
+Any issues that are not completed should be rescheduled to a future release
+5. Create a label corresponding to the release (i.e. ``v1.0.1``) and assign this to all issues being released
-4. Create a final commit to ``develop`` where the ``./CHANGELOG.md`` file is updated with documentation about the new release
+6. Create a final commit to ``develop`` where the ``./CHANGELOG.md`` file is updated with documentation about the new release (instructions below)

-Now, depending on which type of release, the procedure differs:
+7. Depending on which type of release, follow steps in either :ref:`bug-fix` or :ref:`major-minor`
+8. Follow the steps in :ref:`tag-and-release`

+.. _bug-fix:
 Bug Fix
 ++++++++++++++++++++++++++++++++++++++++++++